-The Idaho Department of Health and Welfare (IDHW) Division of Public Health is working with providers, hospitals, and electronic health record (EHR) vendors to accept immunization data, electronic laboratory reports for reportable diseases and conditions, and emergency department syndromic surveillance data in a meaningful manner to improve public health.
+The Department of Health and Welfare's Division of Public Health is working with providers, hospitals, and electronic health record (EHR) vendors to accept immunization data, electronic laboratory reports for reportable diseases and conditions, electronic case reports, and emergency department syndromic surveillance data in a meaningful manner to improve public health.

-Hospitals and providers can contact Public Health staff regarding meaningful use by emailing: PublicHealthMU@dhw.idaho.gov
+Hospitals and providers can contact Division of Public Health staff regarding meaningful use by emailing: PublicHealthMU@dhw.idaho.gov

 Once providers, vendors, and hospitals contact Idaho public health staff, they will be guided on technical information and provided a way to exchange necessary documentation such as implementation guides.
 Upon agreement to send data, vendors, hospitals, and providers will send test data.
 The message will be validated by Idaho public health staff in a test environment.
 Once the message structure and content are deemed acceptable, data may proceed to production.

 ELR allows laboratories to report test results for reportable diseases through an automated and secure process to the statewide disease surveillance system.
 Laboratory data are sent in a standard HL7 2.5.1 format electronically through a secure interface.
 ELR allows for more rapid reporting to public health and reduces the facility’s reporting burden.

 Note that laboratories are still required to immediately report by telephone positive test results for certain reportable diseases in addition to transmitting data via ELR.
 These diseases include: anthrax, botulism, diphtheria, tularemia, rabies in a human, and smallpox.